Skip to Main Content ⏎.

 Bristol city centre development and delivery plan

-Bristol City Council is working with local residents, businesses, landowners, developers and other stakeholders to guide the long-term regeneration of central Bristol.
-A City Centre Development and Delivery Plan (DDP) is being prepared.
-It will identify what needs to be done to:
+Bristol City Council is working with local residents, businesses, landowners, developers and other stakeholders to guide to the long-term regeneration of central Bristol.
+Endorsed by Council Cabinet in December 2023, a City Centre Development and Delivery Plan (DDP) has been prepared to act as a “material consideration” in determining planning applications and a guide to the Council’s future investment decisions.
+The plan identifies what needs to be done to:

 • Create inclusive and sustainable economic growth